 The Historical Record: Disciplines Are Not Born Neutral

-Consider the origins of the foundational mathematical tools we teach.
+The assertion that mathematics has nothing to do with politics is a claim that is refuted by the historical record.
+The the origins of many of the foundational mathematical principals we teach are practical, economic, and therefore political.
 Geometry comes from the Greek ‘geometria’—earth measurement.
-Its earliest practitioners were Egyptian and Mesopotamian surveyors.
+Its earliest practitioners were Egyptian and Mesopotamian property surveyors.
 They calculated field boundaries and assessed taxes.
 The Pythagorean theorem was known to Babylonian mathematicians over a thousand years before Pythagoras.
-They used it for practical administration in agrarian states.
-Calculus was developed independently by Newton and Leibniz in the late seventeenth century.
-They did not see it as a mere intellectual exercise.
-Algebra and geometry could not adequately describe motion, gravity, and the emerging solar system, so calculus was born.
+They used it for practical administration of bureaucratic tasks–surveying land, estimating quantities of food stores, construction and engineering projects.
+Calculus was developed independently by Newton and Leibniz in the late seventeenth century, not as a pure intellectual exercise., but to meet specific needs.
+Algebra and geometry could not adequately describe motion, gravity, and the emerging solar system, so calculus was born to respond to that need.

 Biology is no exception.
-Taxonomy, comparative anatomy, and evolutionary theory helped justify the empire.
-Colonial natural history consisted of systemically classifying plants, animals, and peoples.
-This functioned as both a scientific and administrative project.
-It organized the natural world in ways that rationalized extraction and authority.
-Chemistry advanced greatly with the German chemical industry in the nineteenth century.
-Dyes, explosives, and fertilizers were not extras—they drove the science forward.
+Taxonomy, comparative anatomy, and evolutionary theory justified the claims of empire.
+The systematic classification of plants, animals, and peoples functioned as both a scientific and administrative project, organizing the natural world in ways that rationalized extraction and control over resources.
+Advances in Chemistry were driven by the needs of industry in the nineteenth century.
+Dyes, explosives, and fertilizers were not byproducts of research, but drivers of the science.

 Abstraction Does Not Negate Origins